Brick Breeden Fieldhouse – Montana State Bobcats

-When it opened, the Brick Breeden Fieldhouse was a one of a kind structure, very ahead of its time.
+When it opened, the arena was a one of a kind structure, very ahead of its time.
 It was built at a time when Montana State was transitioning from a small land grant agricultural and engineering college into a major state university.
 The spacious building is good in a variety of different roles, but not ideal for one specific purpose.
 As with anything ahead of its time the building has certain quirks and limitations, but those have been smoothed over by renovations over the years.
 The most recent renovation completed in the summer of 2014, has attempted to make the arena more comfortable and intimate as a college basketball venue.
-Have the changes paid off?
-Read on and we’ll see.

 The concession stands behind each mezzanine provide typical ballpark fare, with nothing unique or extraordinary.
 Combo meals, including chips and a 32 oz soda (Pepsi products) feature a brat ($6.50), hot dog ($6), or nachos ($5).
 There seems to be a little more variety on offer at the concession stands on the south side of the arena, including chicken strips.
 So if you're not in a hurry, check each one out before making any decisions.
 I like to snack on a Bobcat cookie ($2) which is an oatmeal and M&M monster cookie.